Lego Ninjago: Playsets

 Since 2011, Lego Ninjago themed playsets have been released in waves each year to correspond with each season of the Ninjago television series.
 The playsets feature some of the main locations, vehicles, mechs, weapons and characters from the corresponding season.
 According to BrickLink, there have been 570 Lego Ninjago sets released since 2011.
 Each season has corresponding boxed sets, either released in one or two waves across a given year.
 Design Manager Michael Svane Knap commented on the design process stating, "In our development of the toys, we always start with the story.
 Our first priority is to tell a good story both in the physical products and in the content we’re creating.
 And the ninja is always the constant starting point of the concept… They each bring their own unique thing to the story and products.

 In 2011, the Ninjago theme released 39 toy construction sets that were based on the Pilot Episodes.
 The product range included the spinner toys and skeleton-themed playsets, such as skull monster trucks, and vehicles, dragons and locations from the season, including Garmadon's Dark Fortress, Ice Dragon Attack and the Fire Temple.

 In 2012, the Ninjago toy line was based on the first season titled Rise of the Snakes.
 It introduces Lloyd Garmadon and focuses on the snake-like Serpentine.
 The product line featured dragons and snake-themed vehicles from the season, including Fangpyre Truck Ambush, Epic Dragon Battle and Ultra Sonic Raider.

 In 2013, Lego Ninjago was based on the second season Legacy of the Green Ninja, which focuses on Lloyd Garmadon becoming the "Golden Ninja".
 The toy line included The Golden Dragon set, which featured the character in his golden minifigure form and was later rereleased as part of the Ninjago Legacy line in 2019.

 In 2014, the toy line was based on the third season, Rebooted.
 The season focuses on advanced technology and this was reflected in the nindroid-themed playsets, such as OverBorg Attack and Nindroid MechDragon.
 The toy line also included the Kai Fighter, Thunder Raider and X-1 Ninja Charger, which were all rereleased as part of the Ninjago Legacy line.

-2015 was the first year to feature two Ninjago seasons in one year and the toy line released sets based on the fourth season titled Tournament of Elements and the fifth season titled Possession.
+The year 2015 was the first year to feature two Ninjago seasons in one year, and the toy line released sets based on the fourth season titled Tournament of Elements and the fifth season titled Possession.
 The fourth season focuses on Master Chen and the snake-like Anacondrai and its associated toy range included locations and vehicles from the season, including Jungle Raider, ElectroMech and Enter the Serpent.
 The fifth season features an army of ghosts led by Morro, and the toy line included ghost-themed vehicles, dragons and locations from the season, including Final Flight of Destiny's Bounty and the Temple of Airjitzu.